CodingYuno/speedyapi/README.md

 # speedyapi

-An easy to use Python module for creating Restful API.
+An easy-to-use Python module for creating API.

 Built on `Flask` / `Async Flask` with features for easily creating API endpoints